AdobeDocs/experience-platform.en/help/dashboards/cdp-insights-data-model.md

 - `adwh_dim_destination`
 - `adwh_dim_destination_platform`

-The image below contains the relevant data fields in each.
+The image below contains the relevant data fields in each dataset.

 ![An ERD of the segment model.](./images/cdp-insights/overlap-namespace-by-segment-model.png)

 #### Identity overlap (segments) use case

 The logic used in the [!UICONTROL Segments] dashboard [!UICONTROL Identity overlap] widget illustrates the overlap of profiles that contain the two selected identities for a particular segment.
-See the [[!UICONTROL Profiles] dashboard, [!UICONTROL Identity overlap] widget documentation](./guides/segments.md#identity-overlap) for more information.
+For more information, see the [[!UICONTROL Identity overlap] widget section of the [!UICONTROL Segmentation] dashboard documentation](./guides/segments.md#identity-overlap).

 The SQL that generates the [!UICONTROL Identity overlap] widget is seen in the collapsible section below.